tanveer-hussain/EfficientSOD/README.md

 # EfficientSOD
-This research is based on efficient saliency detection using deformable convolutions.
+This research is based on efficient saliency detection.